au-ts/libvmm/docs/camkes_to_cp_guide.md

    ];
 }
 ```
-Because seL4CP does not have a standard build system, it is up to you to ensure that, say, *channel* IDs specified in the `system` file match those specified in component code.
-In existing seL4CP example systems, most of the variables and structures are hard-coded.
+seL4CP does not have a standard build system.
+In existing seL4CP example systems, most of these variables and structures are hard-coded.
+In addition, for parameters in the `.system` file, such as *channel* IDs and IRQs, it is up to you to ensure that they match those specified in the application's code.
 It would be possible to have external build tools as a solution in the future, but more use cases are needed to determine what seL4CP actually needs to provide.

 On CAmkES, you are also able to import components from other files or include header files for your `.camkes` file, which may not be necessary for seL4CP systems.